 terry forster

-forster was 2-3 with a 2.28 era and a single save in 46 games for the braves. but enough about his pitching - let's talk hitting. forster entered the season with a career batting average of .419. sadly, he was 0 for 4 in 1985, dropping his average to .397.
+forster was 2-3 with a 2.28 era and a single save in 46 games for the braves. but enough about his pitching - let's talk hitting. forster entered the season with a career batting average of .419. sadly, he was 0 for 4 in 1985, dropping his average to .397.tommy john

 john split the 1985 season between the angels and the a's. with california, he was used as both a starter and reliever, and had a 2-4 record in 12 appearances when he was traded to oakland near the end of july. reunited with former teammate don sutton (more on that later) the a's used john exclusively as a starter, and he had a couple of pretty good ones to go along with a few clunkers. he finished the season with a 4-10 record overall. for some reason, john was not included in the 1985 traded set.